A Survivor Helps Other Survivors Process The Horrors Of The Las Vegas Mass Shooting

 The group she was with finally made a run for it, stepping over pools of blood and carnage.

-"We were we were in the kill zone where over 85 percent of the carnage occurred that night."
+"We were in the kill zone where over 85 percent of the carnage occurred that night."

-In all 58 people were killed, plus the gunman who killed himself.
+In all 58 people were killed, plus the gunman, who killed himself.
 Hundreds more were wounded physically and mentally.

 It was the deadliest mass shooting in modern American history.
 Police never found a motive.

-When Ghaed finally felt safe in a nearby hotel's conference room, she remembers looking down at her Fitbit.
+When Ghaed finally felt safe in a nearby hotel's conference room, she looked down at her Fitbit.
 "And it was 12:30.
-So two and a half hours of running and hiding, and running and hiding."
+So 2 1/2 hours of running and hiding, and running and hiding."

 Choosing to lead

-Not long after the shooting Ghaed says she realized she had a decision to make.
+Not long after the shooting, Ghaed says, she realized she had a decision to make.
 "I could try to heal in private — or I could lead by example."

 She chose the latter.

-The licensed clinical psychologist work includes extensive experience with combat veterans and military personnel, some with PTSD, in the San Diego area.
+The licensed clinical psychologist's work includes extensive experience with combat veterans and military personnel, some with PTSD, in the San Diego area.

 "I understand the pain and also the very insidious nature of trauma," she says, "the other ways that trauma can manifest into mood disorders and long-term anxiety disorders."